 Think up and not out when organizing your apartment

 Most of us keep our organizational items on the floor.
 Be creative and find shelving units that are vertical rather than horizontal.
 You have plenty of wall space on the upper part of your wall that often gets left out.
-Having a shelf that reaches all around your room about 2 foot down from the ceiling will give you plenty of space to store you knick knacks and extra books or a floor to ceiling book shelf would be a great idea!
+Having a shelf that reaches all around your room about 2 foot down from the ceiling will give you plenty of space to store you knick knacks and extra books or a floor to ceiling book shelf would be a great storage idea!

 Another place I liked to store things was above the washer/dryer room on the shelves.
 If your laundry room doesn’t have shelves, you can easily put them up.

-You will also want to utilize above the stove cabinets.
+You will also want to utilize above the stove kitchen cabinets.
 I usually store things like candles and vases in the cabinets above the stove.
 Anything that I don’t use on a regular basis, but can get a chair to reach them if needed.
 Take advantage of every small crevice you can when storing your items and keep all like-items in the same place, so you’ll know exactly where they are at.

 Utilize the storage space under the bed

 You can find wheeled carts that make it much easier to utilize this space.
-You can store out of season clothing, your child’s toys, sports or photography equipment, or even your couponing finds under there and can quickly access them by pulling them out and back in again.
+You can store out of season clothing, your baby/child’s toys, sports or photography equipment, or even your couponing finds under there and can quickly access them by pulling them out and back in again.
 The wheels really help them move a little better although you will find they are a tad more expensive.
 If you have a twin-sized bed, you may want to opt for a Captains bed, where you have drawers underneath the bed.

 Strategically place furniture

-Sometimes, it’s best to have furniture up against a wall, like a bed, to save space, but sometimes, it’s more spacious if you slant furniture in the corner of the room, leaving space behind them to store baskets full of goodies that is out of sight, but not out of reach.
+Sometimes, it’s best to arrange furniture up against a wall, like a bed, to save space, but sometimes, it’s more spacious if you slant furniture in the corner of the room, leaving space behind them to store baskets full of goodies that is out of sight, but not out of reach.
 These can be great places to store craft supplies or games until you are ready to use them.

 Wall space in the bedroom can be used for storing your purses, hats and scarves